Rumer Willis Shares Photo of Dad Bruce Willis' 5 Daughters

-Rumer Willis Shares Photo of Dad Bruce Willis' 5 Daughters, Ages 4 to 30, All Together on NYE
+Rumer Willis Shares Photo of Dad Bruce Willis' 5 Daughters to Celebrate New Year's

 On Jan.
 1, Rumer Willis posted a photo of herself with sisters Tallulah, 24, and Scout, 27, all of whom Bruce shares with ex-wife Demi Moore, as well as sisters Evelyn, 4, and Mabel, 6, whom the Die Hard star shares with wife Emma Heming.